-(ii) Innovative methodology for epidemiological research into musculoskeletal disorders;
+- Innovative methodology for epidemiological research into musculoskeletal disorders; and

-(iii) Provide opportunities for training and personal development to the benefit of both the individual and the wider research group.
+- To provide opportunities for training and personal development that benefit both my individual staff members and my wider research group.

-I am a principal investigator and a co-applicant on a number of research grants with >£5million grant income, > 80 publications and an h-index of 20.
-I've gained recognition for my research into joint replacement surgery, predominantly in the areas of: equity in access to healthcare; predictive modelling of patient reported outcomes; and mortality.
+I am a principal investigator (PI) and co-applicant on research grants with >£12 million grant income (£1.4 million as PI), >100 publications (including 5 BMJ and 7 Lancet papers), and an h-index of 35.
+I've gained international recognition for my research into joint replacement surgery, predominantly in the areas of equity in access to healthcare, predictive modelling of patient-reported outcomes, and mortality.

-We make use of routinely collected large national datasets (Big Health Data) that capture actual NHS patient activity, with experience of using data from the National Joint Registry (NJR), Hospital Episode Statistics (HES) database, and Clinical Practice Research Datalink (CPRD).
-I have expertise in the use of Geographical Information Systems (GIS) for health research.
+I make use of routinely collected large national datasets that capture actual NHS patient activity, with experience using data from the National Joint Registry (NJR), Hospital Episode Statistics (HES) database, and Clinical Practice Research Datalink (CPRD).
+I have expertise in the use of geographical information systems (GIS) for health research.

-I have experience as a manager with a team of people that include statisticians, a qualitative researcher, administrative assistant, health economist and study coordinator.
+I have supervised both DPhil (5 completed, 8 current) and MSc (6 completed) students.
+I also have experience managing a team of people that includes statisticians, a qualitative researcher, an administrative assistant, a health economist, and a study coordinator.

-All staff are provided mentorship and support for their training and development.
-Opportunities include writing first author papers, conference attendance, abstracts and presentations, involvement in teaching, and to go on training courses to develop new skills and keep up to date.
+All of my staff are provided mentorship and support for their training and development.
+They have opportunities such as writing first-author papers, attending conferences, submitting and delivering conference abstracts and presentations, teaching, and attending training courses to develop new skills and refresh existing knowledge.

 - The Garrod Prize.
 Monitoring Fairness in Access to Hip and Knee Replacement Surgery in England.
 British Society for Rheumatology.
 21-23 April 2010.